xenon-middleware/xenon/ADAPTOR_DEVELOPMENT.md

 # Adding an adaptor

+> This documentation is out of date, for now use https://github.com/xenon-middleware/xenon-adaptors-cloud as an example.

 To add an adaptor the following steps must be performed:
 * source code
 * dependencies (optional)